cf-samples-attic/contributingcode/README.md

 Ability for users to create teams or join existing ones.
 The ability of the owner to edit the team and others to leave a team if they wanted to.
 Sections to post various information.
+Email notifications for registering, add requests and any modification to team.

 ####Prerequesites
 * Create a Cloud Foundry account to deploy your app [here](http://www.cloudfoundry.com/)